containernetworking/cni/SPEC.md

 As part of its operation, a CNI plugin is expected to assign (and maintain) an IP address to the interface and install any necessary routes relevant for that interface.
 This gives the CNI plugin great flexibility but also places a large burden on it.
 Many CNI plugins would need to have the same code to support several IP management schemes that users may desire (e.g. dhcp, host-local).

 To lessen the burden and make IP management strategy be orthogonal to the type of CNI plugin, we define a second type of plugin -- IP Address Management Plugin (IPAM plugin).
 It is however the responsibility of the CNI plugin to invoke the IPAM plugin at the proper moment in its execution.
-The IPAM plugin is expected to determine the interface IP/subnet, Gateway and Routes and return this information to the "main" plugin to apply.
+The IPAM plugin must determine the interface IP/subnet, Gateway and Routes and return this information to the "main" plugin to apply.
 The IPAM plugin may obtain the information via a protocol (e.g. dhcp), data stored on a local filesystem, the "ipam" section of the Network Configuration file or a combination of the above.

 #### IP Address Management (IPAM) Interface

 Like CNI plugins, the IPAM plugins are invoked by running an executable.
 The executable is searched for in a predefined list of paths, indicated to the CNI plugin via `CNI_PATH`.
-The IPAM Plugin receives all the same environment variables that were passed in to the CNI plugin.
-Just like the CNI plugin, IPAM receives the network configuration via stdin.
+The IPAM Plugin must receive all the same environment variables that were passed in to the CNI plugin.
+Just like the CNI plugin, IPAM plugins receive the network configuration via stdin.

-Success is indicated by a zero return code and the following JSON being printed to stdout (in the case of the ADD command):
+Success must be indicated by a zero return code and the following JSON being printed to stdout (in the case of the ADD command):

 ```
 {